ovenwerks/mcpdisp/README.md

  - The Timecode display (optional with -t)
  - When -t is not used the same space shows other button states.

+-x and -y allow the starting position of the window to be set.
+ - I have noticed that if either -x or -y are out of bounds the window will end up on the left display with dual monitors.
+	-y -1 does not work as expected (negative numbers all seem to be the same as 1).

 This is handy for devices such as the BCF2000 or midikb that have no display of their own.